filipmu/Kaggle-APTOS-2019-Blindness/README.md

 The rating with the highest probability is chosen as the predicted rating.

 ### Training and Model combinations
 The overall strategy was to design an ensemble model using a variety of convolutional neural network architectures appled to differing image pre processing.
-The following commbinations were made, resulting in 384 models
+The following commbinations were made, resulting in 8 models.

 |Architectures |
 |---|